The Moravian College Career Center provides a comprehensive array of services to assist companies and organizations with their employment needs.

 The Career Center can provide assistance with accommodations for information sessions or receptions prior to your interviews, and will notify appropriate students, faculty, staff and student organizations.
 On your interview day, lunch and parking will be provided.

 Moravian College participates in the Lehigh Valley Collegiate Career Expo that takes place every Feburary.
-Please click here for further information.
+Please click here for further information and to register.

 Job / Internship Postings